The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 Winner: Kong Classic

 When you’ve got a dog in recovery, you can’t beat a stuffed Kong.
 They’re durable, fillable, and made for lying and chewing for long periods.
 The rubber Kong comes in several rubber strengths – Puppy, Classic, Tough and Senior – for different chewing strengths.
-It also comes in six sizes, from extra small to giant.
+It also comes in six sizes, from extra small to giant so it makes a good puzzle toy for small dogs who can struggle with some of our other options.
 Keep an eye out for our Kong recipes we’ll be sharing soon!

 Runner Up: Nina Ottoson Spin ‘n’ Eat